convox/docs/docs/application/resources.md

 | `encrypted` | `false`          | Encrypt data at rest |
 | `nodes`     | `1`              | Number of nodes      |
 | `version`   | `2.8.24`         | Redis version        |

+## AutoMinorVersionUpgrade

+In case you specify the minor version on your resource definition you have to turn off the [AutoMinorVersionUpgrade](../reference/app-parameters#autominorversionupgrade) on your app parameter.
+It's enabled by default and it will update the DB instance during the maintenance window.